 “This is a significant achievement, and it demonstrates that Sterling College is on the cutting edge of environmental stewardship,” said President Matthew Derr.
 “We’ve built upon last year’s success, just as we’ve built upon having one of the first sustainable agriculture programs in the country.
 Our students are tackling how to redesign the nation’s food system into one that is just, fair, and doesn’t exacerbate climate change.”

 Students are gratified, but not surprised by the findings.
 Sterling College students work on the on-campus farm and the kitchen and have a significant say in what food is served on campus.
 “Sterling’s food is both delicious and revolutionary,” said Natalie Bekkouche ’16.
 “There are no vending machines on campus.
 We grow about 20% of our own food on campus.
 We look at the entire food cycle here, from seed to compost.”
-Bekkouche is the Food System Analyst for the 2015-16 school year for her Work Program job and is a Sustainable Food Systems major.
+Bekkouche is the Food System Analyst for the 2015-16 school year for her Work Program job and is a Sustainable Agriculture & Food Systems major.

 The survey also revealed that Sterling College eats 37% local food, meaning food that comes from either large farms from within a 150-mile radius of campus, or small farms within a 250-mile radius.